dolittle-obsolete/Learning/Documentation/quickstart.md

 The application has now been created.

 #### 2) Create a bounded context
-Each application needs to have one more more Bounded Contexts.
+Each application needs to have one or more Bounded Contexts.
 We will use the CLI tool to add a Bounded Context to our application.
 ```console
 dolittle create boundedcontext TodoTracking
 ```